SAONetwork/sao-consensus/CONTRIBUTING.md

 If needed, we backport a commit from `main` to a release branch (excluding consensus breaking feature, API breaking and similar).

-## Code Owner Membership

-In the ethos of open-source projects, and out of necessity to keep the code alive, the core contributor team will strive to permit special repo privileges to developers who show an aptitude towards developing with this code base.

-Several different kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entirety of the code base (through the GitHub `CODEOWNERS` file).
-The on-boarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
-This private meeting is to be a held as a phone/video meeting.

-Subsequently after the meeting, and pending final approval from the ICF, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
-The other code owners should then all approve this PR to publicly display their support.

-Only if unanimous consensus is reached among all the existing code-owners will an invitation be extended to a new potential-member.
-Likewise, when an existing member is suggested to be removed/or have their privileges reduced, the member in question must agree to the decision for their removal or else no action should be taken.
-If however, a code-owner is demonstrably shown to intentionally have had acted maliciously or grossly negligent, code-owner privileges may be stripped with no prior warning or consent from the member in question.

-Other potential removal criteria:

-* Missing 3 scheduled meetings results in ICF evaluating whether the member should be removed / replaced
-* Violation of Code of Conduct

-Earning this privilege should be considered to be no small feat and is by no means guaranteed by any quantifiable metric.
-Serving as a code owner is a symbol of great trust from the community of this project.

 ## Concept & Feature Approval Process